Construction & Engineering

 - A Large London Hotel Development – Ben acted for a developer in a series of multi-million pound adjudications arising from a serious fire in a very prestigious London development.
 The series of adjudications have focused on the cause and culpability for a large fire, operation of a JV agreement, liquidated damages, and the role of project managers (Howard Kennedy).

-- A Significant University Accommodation Block – Ben acted for the a firm of architects in defending an adjudication arising from alleged defective cladding and fire safety design.
+- A Significant University Accommodation Block – Ben acted for a firm of architects in defending an adjudication arising from alleged defective cladding and fire safety design.
 The dispute raised questions of the state of the art in cladding claims, the extent of liability in the context of allocated risks and scope of duty, and the effect of allegedly reasonable settlements (Beale & Co).

 Awards